chrsoo/hocon-extras/hocon-keystore/README.md

 ```
 Config.Redacted
 ```
+## Limitations
-This approach has its limits when it comes to secrets stored in an array:
+Using the object path as the key for secrects has its limitations when the secrets are found in an array:

 ```
 Config {